Loading figure…

 “Hickenlooper's administration created the first methane-capture regulations for oil and gas companies in the entire country.”

-Why: Sponsoring the Flood Resiliency and Land Stewardship Act supports climate initiatives by addressing land stewardship and resilience, aligning with the stated goal of transitioning to renewable energy.
+Why: Sponsoring the Flood Resiliency and Land Stewardship Act indicates support for federal action related to climate resilience, which aligns with the stated position on cutting emissions.

 View source →Jun 7, 2024 · Congress.gov